Kaitiakitanga

-Kaitiakitanga is a New Zealand Māori term used for the concept of guardianship, for the sky, the sea, and the land.
+Kaitiakitanga is a New Zealand Māori term used for the concept of guardianship of the sky, the sea, and the land.
 A kaitiaki is a guardian, and the process and practices of protecting and looking after the environment are referred to as kaitiakitanga.

 The concept and terminology have been increasingly brought into public policy on trusteeship or guardianship—in particular with the environmental and resource controls under the Resource Management Act.

 Kaitiakitanga

 The long-established Māori system of environmental management is holistic.
-It is a system that ensures peace within the environment, providing a process of, as well as preventing intrusions that cause permanent imbalances and guards against environmental damage.
+It is a system that ensures peace within the environment, providing a process for preventing intrusions that cause permanent imbalances and guarding against environmental damage.
 Kaitiakitanga is a concept that has "roots deeply embedded in the complex code of tikanga”.
-Kaitiakitanga is a broad notion which includes the following ideas: guardianship, care, wise management.
+Kaitiakitanga is a broad notion that includes the ideas of guardianship, care, and wise management.
 However, while kaitiakitanga is a proactive and preventative approach to environmental management, this traditional management system has not always had an opportunity to address large scale environmental degradation.

 Concept

-Traditionally all Māori trace their ancestry to the beginning of existence, the single entity that became Ranginui and Papatūānuku.
+Traditionally all Māori trace their whakapapa (ancestry and relationships) to the beginning of existence, the single entity that became Ranginui and Papatūānuku.
 Ranginui became the sky and Papatūānuku the mother earth, with their children taking the form of the various physical elements that humans eventually emerged from.
 This genealogy is a bond between humans and the rest of the physical world both "immutable and inseparable".
 Papatūānuku, embodied in the physical form of the earth continues to provide sustenance for all.
 Accordingly, Māori read more into the interpretation of kaitiakitanga than just the surface meaning of the words translated into English.

 Legislation

-A number of government act provides for recognition of Treaty of Waitangi and kaitiakitanga, including the Conservation Act 1987, though perhaps most importantly is the Resource Management Act 1991 (RMA) and its amendments.
+A number of government acts provide for recognition of the Treaty of Waitangi and kaitiakitanga, including the Conservation Act of 1987, though perhaps most importantly is the Resource Management Act of 1991 (RMA) and its amendments.
 Under Section 7 of the RMA all individuals exercising functions and powers in relation to managing the use, development and protection of natural and physical resources are required to “have particular regard” to kaitiakitanga amongst others.